 While most Lift Up Art pieces are not directly for sale, we do make two pieces available for reproduction from Request-A-Print.
 Request-A-Print is nationally known for their high-quality fine art reproductions.
 We’re very proud to be able to participate in this service to provide an opportunity to purchase fine-art prints of Lift Up Art artwork.
 To see the artwork available, please visit Request-A-Print online (click this link).

 Who Is The 2017 Lift Up Art Artist?

-This year the Arts Council honors Jack Stevens, who has dedicated most of his life to the arts, as evidenced by the many sculptures throughout the community, and has generously shared his talents with the Arts Council.
+Jack Stevens dedicated most of his life to the arts, as evidenced by the many sculptures throughout the community, and has generously shared his talents with the Arts Council.

 Jack was born in 1934 in a small ranching community in West Texas.
 Orphaned at a young age, in order to survive he went to work on cattle ranches in West Texas and New Mexico.
 It was here that he witnessed the artistry of the toiling cowboy, the physique of the horses working the herd, and the raw strength of the cattle.
 His first art was rendered on the blade of a shovel with a piece of charcoal from a wood fire.
 Becoming a full time artist in 1970, Jack has worked on paintings, drawings, and sculptures at his ranch home.
 His works can be seen on public display throughout the North Texas area and are in private collections world-wide, but all reflect his early images and real life experiences of America’s western culture.

 Dean Kraken, former managing director of Cowboy Hall of Fame, has said “Jack Stevens has a fine and real feeling for the subject he sculptures and the West.
 He has the working cowboy’s outlook on life as well as artistically.
 Jack is just right for depicting the West as it was…and is.
 He has lived it…he still lives it…and his work will live on as an artistic memory of a great heritage.”